-Maximum Contaminant Level (MCL): The highest level of Secondary Drinking Water Standards (SDWS): MCLs for contaminants a contaminant that is allowed in drinking water.
-Primary that affect taste, odor, or appearance of the drinking water.
-Contaminants MCLs are set as close to the PHGs (or MCLGs) as is with SDWSs do not affect the health at the MCL levels. economically and technologically feasible.
-Secondary MCLs are set to protect the odor, taste, and appearance of Treatment Technique (TT): A required process intended to reduce the drinking water. level of a contaminant in drinking water.
+Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
+Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.

-Maximum Contaminant Level Goal (MCLG): The level of a Regulatory Action Level (AL): The concentration of a contaminant which, if contaminant in drinking water below which there is no exceeded, triggers treatment or other requirements that a water system known or expected risk to health.
-MCLGs are set by the must follow.
-U.S. Environmental Protection Agency (USEPA).
+Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs are set by the U.S. Environmental Protection Agency (USEPA).